tailcallhq/tailcallhq.github.io/blog/guide-on-graphiql-2024-07-24.md

 Wrapping up, we discussed how GraphiQL is an absolute life-saver, especially when you have a server with hundreds of queries returning hundreds of fields of response data.
 It also makes it super easy to set up a GraphQL playground, like the Tailcall Playground.

 It's relieving and exciting to see new open-source projects being launched that make our lives as programmers much easier.
-Tailcall absolutely boosts server speed and performance, GraphiQL is a total blessing for servers in the development stage, and [Hygraph](https://hygraph.com/) is the go-to for developing CMS quickly.
+Tailcall absolutely boosts server speed and performance, GraphiQL is a total blessing for testing servers in the development stage, and [Voyager](https://graphql-kit.com/graphql-voyager/) is the ultimate tool to graphically view and edit your complex schemas.

-Happy coding, and may your queries always be clean and your responses always be quick! 🚀
+Happy coding, and may your queries always be clean and your responses always be quick, see you in the next one! 🚀